jdpinkard/jdpinkard/README.md

 - 🌱 I’m currently learning **next.js and tailwindcss.**

 - 👯 I’m looking to collaborate on **a project.
-I'd love to partner up on anything.**
+I'd love to partner up on just about anything.**

 - 👨‍💻 All of my projects are available at [https://jdpinkard.netlify.app/](https://jdpinkard.netlify.app/).